ewerk/gradle-plugins/dagger-plugin/readme.md

 "Dagger2 dependency injection - The guiding principle is to generate code that mimics the code that a user might have hand-written."

-This plugin uses the [Dagger2](http://google.github.io/dagger/) compiler.
+This plugin uses the [Dagger2](http://google.github.io/dagger/) compiler to process annotations that are compatible with JSR-330.

 [This plugins change log](change_log.md).